osteele/imu-client-examples/README.md

 ## A Guide to the examples

+(If you run a server at port 5500, as above, you can click on the example names below in order to open them in a browser.)

 [`index.html`](http://127.0.0.1:5500) displays a list of examples in this directory.

 [`3d-model.html`](http://localhost:5500/3d-model.html) is a p5.js sketch that displays the